AlOwain/owbot/README.md

 - [ ] If the user joins a channel they have no access to; then the user must have been moved.
 - [ ] The user being moved was most likely moved into the movers' room, or out of it.
 - [ ] You could ask the mover and the users suspected to have been moved for validation.
+- [ ] You could also create a poll on the mover.

 ## PR's and forks